ucsd-cse123-fa24/project2a-container/README.md

 # Build the docker container for the project
 docker build -t cse123pa2 --target windows .
 # Run the docker container for the project.
 Run this each time you work on the project.
+# You should be able to attach to the running container in VSCode after this is executed.
 docker run -d -it -t cse123pa2

+# To add more shells in other terminals from the running container, in each terminal run the following:
+docker exec -it cse123pa2 bash
 ```

 #(DO NOT RUN THIS) docker buildx build --push --platform linux/amd64 --tag ghcr.io/ucsd-cse123-fa23/pa2a:windows --target windows .